Casperento/casperento.github.io/_posts/2024-05-16-how-build-llvm-test-suite-with-an-arbitrary-pass.md

 ## Conclusion

 Our objective is to compile the Test Suite using different LLVM passes for metric comparison.
-Initially, we compile the suite with the **instcount** pass to determine the instruction count in generated bitcode files, establishing a baseline metric.
+Initially, we compile the suite with the **instcount** pass to determine the instruction count of generated bitcode files, establishing a baseline metric.
 Subsequently, we compile the same suite with the **func-merging** pass applied to the binaries and then reevaluate the instruction count.

 By analyzing the differences in instruction counts between the baseline (using **instcount**) and the experimental setup (with **func-merging**), we can draw conclusions on the effectiveness of the **func-merging** pass for code compression within the LLVM framework.